4 Geometry operations

 0.0, -0.5, 1.5)

-From the transformation matrix, we can extract the origin:
+From the transformation matrix, we are able to extract the origin.

 xmin, ymax = src_elev.transform[2], src_elev.transform[5]